cjcoops/CV/README.md

 ## Interests

-When I'm not coding I enjoy keeping healthy through yoga and climbing, as well as going out to listen to live music.
+When I'm not coding I enjoy keeping healthy through yoga and climbing, as well as listening to live music.
 I also love to travel and two years ago took a career break to travel around Central and South America for six months.